 Why would anyone build a Castle in the middle of the desert in the late 1920’s and why is it still here today?

 To answer this, just look at the unique cast of characters who were inspired by the property beginning in 1907.
 The “Castle” continues to spark the curiosity of passersby, due to its unique location – now in the heart of the Phoenix metropolitan area – visible to all, yet secluded by the forty-four acres of preserved desert surrounding the structure.

-Castle; a four story, 5,000 square foot architectural wonder perched atop the highest point of the granite-rich property.
+Owned by the City of Phoenix and Operated by Tovrea Carraro Society, the primary attraction of the site is the Castle; a four-story, 5,000 square foot architectural wonder perched atop the highest point of the granite-rich property.
 Groomed cactus gardens and undisturbed natural Sonoran Desert flora cascade from the Castle, providing scenic backdrops and viewing opportunities throughout the established trail system.

 Opened to the public in 2012, Tovrea Carraro Society invites you to tour the Castle and Cactus Gardens with our devoted team of volunteers – tickets must be reserved in advance of your tour.
 While you are visiting, pick up a few mementos in “Treasures at the Castle” Gift Shop located onsite in the Visitor Center.

 All tours are Docent-led, with Guests exploring the Cactus Gardens and Outbuildings by tram before arriving at the Castle to tour the Main Floor and Basement.
 The site is not available to explore without being on a tour.
 All tours are a ‘go’ whether rain or shine, heat or cold.

 Tours sell out months in advance, with few to no cancellations; walk-up ticket availability is very rare.
 The property is not available to Visitors except by tour and may not be seen without a guide.